renuo/rails-offline-talk/slides.md

 ```

 ---
-layout: section
+layout: two-cols
 ---

-# Problem #3
+<h1 style="max-width: 69%;">3.
+Offline Form Submission</h1>

-As a user, I want to be able to submit forms while offline, so that I don't have to wait for internet connection.
+*"As a walker, I want to be able to submit forms when offline, so that I can create observations in bad network conditions.*

 **Solution:**